Melanie Klein: Infant observations

-Klein also goes on to say that infants recognize the joy that their achievements give their parents.
-These achievements include crawling and walking.
-In one observation, Klein says that the infant wishes to evoke love in their mother with their achievements.
-The infant wishes to give her pleasure.
-Klein says that the infant notices that their smile makes their mother happy and results in the attention of her.
+Klein also goes on to say that infants recognize that their achievements, such as crawling and walking, give their parents joy.
+In one observation, Klein says that the infant wishes to evoke love and pleasure in their mother with their achievements.
+Klein says that the infant notices that their smile makes their mother happy and results in the mothers attention.
 The infant also recognizes that their smile may serve a better purpose than their cry.

 Klein also talks about the "apathetic" baby.
-She says that it is easy to mistake a baby that does not particularly dislike their food and cries a little for a happy baby.
+She says that it is easy to mistake a baby that enjoys their food and cries a little for a happy baby.
 Development later shows that some of these easy-going babies are not happy.
 Their lack of crying may be due to some kind of apathy.
 It is hard to assess a young person's state of mind without allowing for a great complexity of emotions.
 When these babies are followed up on we see that a great deal of difficulty appears.
 These children are often shy of people, and their interest in the external world, play, and learning is inhibited.
 They are often slow at learning to crawl and walk because there seems to be little incentive.
 They are often showing signs of neurosis as their development goes on.